-In November 2018 we convened over 165 education and thought leaders in a full-day session; participants included Education Minister David Eggen, and superintendent and trustees representing an amazing 44 different school authorities from across the province!
+In November 2018 we convened over 165 education and thought leaders in a full-day session; participants included Education Minister David Eggen, and superintendents and trustees representing an amazing 44 different school authorities from across the province!
 Participants also included Indigenous leaders, student leaders and teachers, as well as representatives of government, non-government organizations (NGOs), and industry.

 Here's what participants told us they liked best: